Social Health and Participation Laboratory

 Examples of Projects

 • ENGAGE-TBI is a community-based intervention that relies on social learning, guided discovery and skilled practice to improve community participation outcomes after brain injury.
+It is co-led by an occupational therapist and a peer mentor with a brain injury.
 Students will have the opportunity to be involved in a feasibility clinical trial through administration of research assessments and support for group community outings.

-• Dyadic Social Support is the development of a new intervention that involves both a person with a brain injury and a close family member who work to develop strategies for a sustainable, meaningful, reciprocal relationship to continue to support each other through life with a brain injury.
-Students will have the opportunity to build the intervention protocol and refine it based on feedback from participants and interventionists.
+• SUPPORT-TBI is a new intervention that involves both a person with a brain injury and a close family member who work together to develop strategies for a sustainable, meaningful, reciprocal relationship to continue to support each other through life with a brain injury.
+Students will have the opportunity to be involved in administration of research assessments, qualitative interviews, data management, and data analysis.

 • Long COVID Repository is a collaboration with WashU Medicine Occupational Therapy's Clinical Division.
 This study collects a standardized battery of assessments on clients seeking clinical occupational therapy due to complications related to long COVID.
-Assessments focus on changes in activity and participation outcomes.
-Students will have the opportunity to be involved with data collection, data management, data analysis, and scientific writing and presentations.
+Assessments focus on changes in activity and participation outcomes, along with the affect of Long COVID symptoms on daily life activities.
+Students will have the opportunity to be involved with data management, data analysis, and scientific writing and presentations.

 PhD Mentor Information